aryankhatana01/gpt-overflow/README.md

 The Dataset: https://www.kaggle.com/datasets/stackoverflow/pythonquestions

+Finetuned Model Weights can be downloaded from here: https://www.kaggle.com/datasets/aryankhatana/gptoverflow-model-weights

+(This model was trained by me on a GCP instance with an NVIDIA L4 and took around 8 days to train from 12 epochs.
+This model can still be trained for longer and give better results.)

 In this repo I would be using the pretrained GPT-2 weights from huggingface instead of training the whole model myself due to lack of GPUs :(